 Another flight carrying Chinese citizens evacuated from Ukraine arrives safely

-BEIJING, March 18 (Xinhua) -- A temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Wuhan, central China's Hubei Province, on Friday morning.
+BEIJING, March 19 (Xinhua) -- At 6:45 a.m. on Saturday, a temporary flight carrying Chinese citizens evacuated from Ukraine arrived in Changsha, capital of central China's Hunan Province.

 Photos